2011 European Eventing Championship: Provisional result after cross country

 The cross country day was rainy.
 The course, built by Mark Phillips was a challenging, but solvable task for the riders: two riders retired at the cross country day, eleven riders was eliminated at the cross country.
 The Belgian team consisted only of two riders after the cross country and was so no more complete team.

-After cross country Germany was still in the lead - despite of the fall of the team rider Andreas Dibowski.
+After cross country Germany was still in the lead - despite the fall of their team rider Andreas Dibowski.